 Intensive family therapy – Family Week – We recognize that family members are extremely important in providing support during your childhood trauma recovery at our rehab center.
 You’ll have the opportunity to share your struggles and the abuse with your loved ones, repair any broken family bonds, and discuss ways in which your loved ones can support you as you recover from childhood sexual abuse.

 At our adult rehab center, we incorporate experiential treatments into your stay with us.
 Some of the experiential strategies we use include:

 - Art therapy

 - Somatic experiencing

 Continuing Care – What Comes Next?

-We are committed to learning about who you are as a complete and unique person through your stay with us, which allows us to work with you you to determine the next step for your recovery.
-Many people feel they still need an intensive therapy program, such as a partial hospitalization program (PHP).
-At The Refuge, we have developed a PHP program to allow you to continue to work towards overcoming your trauma.
-Our outpatient program provides you the opportunity to make further progress while working to improve your symptoms and quality of life.
+We are committed to learning about who you are as a complete and unique person through your stay with us, which allows us to work with you to determine the next step for your recovery.
+Many people feel they still need an intensive therapy treatment, such as a partial hospitalization program (PHP).
+At our rehab center, we have developed a PHP to allow you to continue to work towards overcoming your trauma.
+Our outpatient services provide you the opportunity to make further progress while working to improve your symptoms and quality of life.

 Some individuals may feel they’re prepared to continue their healing on an outpatient basis.
 If this is the case, we will help identify a traditional therapist and schedule your first appointment before you leave us.